sCrypt-Inc/scryptTS-docs/docs/tutorials/inscribe-image.md

 ## Inscribe Image

 Things get easier.
-We first create an instance of contract `HashPuzzleNFT`, then call `mintImageNft` on the instance to inscribe an image.
+We first create an instance of contract `HashPuzzleNFT`, then call `inscribeImage` on the instance to inscribe an image.

 ```ts
 // create contract instance